 Leveling Vs Lifting

 The difference between leveling and lifting is very slight.
-When you need to get level or equal in front of your ride, you will be needed to purchase a leveling kits.
+When you need to get level or equal in front of your ride, you will be needed to purchase a leveling kit.
 The style of leveling kit and leveling parts vary from vehicle to vehicle.
 But if you want to increase the lift of the front and rear of your trucks, you should purchase a lift kit.
-Lift kits style and components are also vary.
+Lift kits style and components are also varied.

 Desired Tire Size